-3 D&O DataBox, Woodruff-Sawyer's Proprietary D&O Litigation Database.
+3 Excluding cash settlements over \$1 billion.
+D&O DataBox, Woodruff-Sawyer's Proprietary D&O Litigation Database. and officer other than his or her own checkbook.

-Derivative suits are of particular concern because, in some circumstances, a company cannot indemnify its directors and officers to settle these suits, leaving insurance as the only payment source available to a director and officer other than his or her own checkbook.
 In these types of suits, the stockholder alleges that the officers and directors who are the subject of the suit have breached a fiduciary duty owed to the company and its stockholders and must pay damages or make restitution to the company.
-In recent years, more than 50% of all securities class action law suits have been accompanied by "tag along" derivative suits that were premised on the same alleged wrongdoings recited in the securities class action complaint.4
+Note that many securities class action law suits are accompanied by "tag along" derivative suits that are premised on the same alleged wrongdoings recited in the securities class action complaint.
 Directors and officers are rightly more concerned today about derivative suits than ever before because in recent years the plaintiffs' bar has increasingly used derivative suits as a vehicle for bringing claims.
-For example, in 2006 derivative suits-and not securities class action suits were the primary vehicle stockholders and plaintiffs' firms chose for pursuing claims related to stock-option backdating.5 Like federal securities class action lawsuits, these suits can be extremely expensive for a company to defend.
-Unlike federal securities class action lawsuits, a company may well be prohibited from paying to settle a derivative suit;6 leaving D&O insurance and or the personal assets of directors and officers the sole source of available funds.
+For example, in 2006 derivative suits-and not securities class action suits-were the primary vehicle stockholders and plaintiffs' firms chose for pursuing claims related to stock-option backdating.
+Like federal securities class action lawsuits, these suits can be extremely expensive for a company to defend.
+Unlike federal securities class action lawsuits, a company may well be prohibited from paying to settle a derivative suit, leaving D&O insurance and or the personal assets of directors and officers the sole source of available funds.

 Notwithstanding the situation with derivative suits, companies can usually indemnify their directors and officers at least for their legal fees and also for the settlement of the claim brought against them.
 This obligation can arise pursuant to personal indemnification agreements as well as provisions found in a company's charter documents, and sometimes pursuant to state law.
 Nevertheless, directors and officers usually require the company to purchase D&O Insurance.
 The insurance can be seen as a form of balance sheet protection for a corporation's indemnification obligations to its directors and officers.
-In addition, directors and officers will ask for D&O insurance to protect them if, during the midst of a long-running lawsuit, their company becomes financially or legally unable to indemnify them.
+In addition, directors and officers will ask for D&O insurance to